About The Cabaret

 Artistic Director’s Welcome

 Thank you for visiting The Cabaret.
-Whether you’ve been attending performances for years, or are preparing to come to your first show, we’re so grateful for the opportunity to host you in our award-winning venue.
+Whether you’ve been attending performances for years or are preparing to come to your first show, we’re so grateful for the opportunity to host you in our award-winning venue.

-We pledge to continue to work diligently to bring the best of the best in national and international cabaret artists to our stage, and to ensure that cabaret art form continues to thrive in Indianapolis.
+We are so proud that The Cabaret has been noted by national media outlets for creating a mecca for cabaret in the Midwest.
+We pledge to continue to work diligently to bring the best of the best national and international cabaret artists to our stage and to ensure that the cabaret art form continues to thrive.

 Warmest Regards,